Information Flow in Non-Unitary Quantum Cellular Automata: Examples

-With these definitions, the derivation of the current is presented in two different ways: first, diagrammatically using the tensor network description in Fig.~\ref{fig:resetswapcurrent}, and second, algebraically as a function of $R$ and $\{\sigma^a\}_{a=0}^{3}$ in App.~\ref{AppResetswap}.
+Using these definitions, the derivation of the current is presented in two different ways: first, diagrammatically using the tensor network description in Fig.~\ref{fig:resetswapcurrent}, and second, algebraically as a function of $R$ and $\{\sigma^a\}_{a=0}^{3}$ in App.~\ref{AppResetswap}.